 Why JRuby, why App Engine, and why open source?

-1. Google App Engine is cool.
+- Google App Engine is cool.

-If I can write a web app and successfully deploy it, Google will do a lot of the work of scaling up my web application, so millions of people can use it.
+If I can write a web app and successfully deploy it, Google will do a lot of the work of scaling up my web application, so millions of people can use it. - I know Java, and JRuby sounds like it might integrate with Java.

-http://groups.google.com/group/google-appengine-java/web/will-it-play-in-app-engine, I figure that if you want to make it work, you can make it work - why not?
+Currently I actually have no idea about JRuby; I picked it out from a list at http://groups.google.com/group/google-appengine-java/web/will-it-play-in-app-engine, I figure that if you want to make it work, you can make it work - why not? - ThoughtWorks is interested in both Java and JRuby.

-I'm trying for a job at ThoughtWorks, and I'm really hoping that I'll get the job.
+I'm trying for a job at ThoughtWorks, and I'm really hoping that I'll get the job. - It's all free.

 You don't need to pay anything to use any of this technology apart from your electricity bill.